 For several summers, Professor Dlabay worked on research with students to assist Andean Aid.
 These project included conducting a survey of the Help and Hope Centers; creating an Andean Aid Operations Manual; translating the Operations Manual into Spanish; proposing a youth enterprise program to develop academic, career, technical, and entrepreneurial skills among Help and Hope Center participants; identifying metrics (key performance indicators) to assess the success of Andean Aid programs; assessing funding alternatives to finance sustainable programs; proposing a sustainable communication and marketing model to engage strategic partners.

 Based in Rubio, Venezuela, Gaby Andrade is the Director of Operations for all of Andean Aid's South American sites.
 Gaby also serves on the board of Andean Aid’s Civil Association, Una Sonrisa Para Todos Venezuela.
 She holds a Bachelor’s degree in Social Sciences from Universidad Catolica Del Tachira, and a post-graduate degree in Management of Education from Universidad de Pamplona en Colombia.
 She has served as the principal for a private school in Rubio, where she makes her home with her husband and son.

-Aubrey is Regional Director of Development, Midwest, for Partners in Health, an organization whose mission is to provide a preferential option for the poor in health care by establishing long-term relationships with sister organizations based in settings of poverty.
+Aubrey is Regional Director of Development, Central Region, for Partners in Health, an organization whose mission is to provide a preferential option for the poor in health care by establishing long-term relationships with sister organizations based in settings of poverty.
 Previously, Aubrey was a writing and speaking skills program administrator at the World Bank.
 While earning her Masters in International Communication and Development from American University, Aubrey interned in World Vision's Children in Crisis Unit.
 She has been a language teacher in Japan through the Japan Exchange and Teaching Programme, and has lived in Rwanda as an External Relations Coordinator for Partners in Health.
 Aubrey resides in the Chicago area with her husband and two daughters.